Official Visit from the UK to Norway, Day 2 and 3

 They concluded their official visit at the National Museum of Art, Architecture and Design in Oslo, where they viewed the exhibition “Royal Journeys 1905-2005”, accompanied by King Harald and Queen Sonja.

 The Prince of Wales and the Duchess of Cornwall left Norway to travel to Sweden and Denmark in continuation of their tour of Scandinavia.Filed under British Royals, Norwegian Royals

-Tagged Children, Concert, Elizabeth II's Diamond Jubilee, Exhibition, Harald V, Hospital, Music, Official Visit, Queen Sonja, The Duchess of Cornwall, The Prince of Wales.
+Tagged Children, Concert, Elizabeth II's Diamond Jubilee, Exhibition, Harald V of Norway, Hospital, Music, Official Visit, Queen Sonja of Norway, The Duchess of Cornwall, The Prince of Wales.